UBS chief's message to board: stick with "integrated" bank

-SINGAPORE UBS CEO Oswald Gruebel will stress to the board of directors that he wants the investment bank to remain part of Swiss bank's "integrated banking model" in meetings on Thursday and Friday, sources said, after rogue trading cost the bank $2.3 billion (1.49 billion pounds).
+SINGAPORE, Sept 22 UBS CEO Oswald Gruebel will stress to the board of directors that he wants the investment bank to remain part of Swiss bank's "integrated banking model" in meetings on Thursday and Friday, sources said, after rogue trading cost the bank $2.3 billion.

 "UBS wants to have an integrated banking model," a source close to the bank told Reuters.
 "It is a consistent message the CEO has been delivering."